microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Student/Challenge-00.md

 Once the pre-requisites are set up, now it's time to build the hack's environment.

 This hack is designed to help you learn chaos testing with Azure Chaos Studio, versus AKS.
 The hack uses pre-canned Azure Kubernettes (AKS) environments that you will deploy into your Azure subscription.
+You many bring your own AKS application versus using the pre-canned AKS Pizza Application.

-The Pizza Application runs in 2 Azure regions and entirely on an AKS cluster, consisting of the following:
+If using the Pizza Application, the Pizza Application will run in 2 Azure regions and entirely on an AKS cluster, consisting of the following:
  - 1 instance of the "Pizzeria" sample app (1 per region)
  - A MySQL database (1 per region)

 ## Description

-The Pizza Application is deployed in two steps by scripts that invoke ARM Templates & Helm charts to create the AKS cluster, database, and sample Pizzeria application.
+The Pizza Application is deployed in two steps by scripts that invoke ARM Templates & Helm charts to create the AKS cluster, database, and the sample Pizzeria application.
 Your coach will provide you with a link to the Pizzaria.zip file that contains deployment files needed to deploy the AKS environment into EastUS and WestUS.
 Since the end goal is to test a multi-region application, deploy the application into each region.
 For best results, perform all experiments in your nearest region.

-   - Download the required PizzariaApp.zip file for this hack.
+   - Download the required PizzariaApp.zip file (or you can use your own AKS application) for this hack.
 You should do this in Azure Cloud Shell or in an Mac/Linux/WSL environment which has the Azure CLI installed.
    - Unzip the file

 ### Deploy the AKS Environment